mjp/node-linkscape/README.md

 ##This is UNFINISHED and will not yet work!!!

-Node-mozscape is a node.js module for asynchronously communicating with the [seoMOZ Mozscape APIs](http://www.seomoz.org/api).
+Node-mozscape is a node.js module for asynchronously communicating with the [MOZ Mozscape APIs](http://moz.com/products/api).
 It supports the url-metrics, links, anchor-text, and top-pages APIs.
 This is reworked from a previous api library - [Linkscape API Library](https://github.com/mjp/node-linkscape)